AscendingPassage.com HOME PAGE.

 sanctuaries.
 I watched the people moving in a long row, like a trail

-and the last of them had disappeared before the rosy light died away
+of ants, towards the western gate between the pylons of the Ptolemies.
+The last of them had disappeared before the rosy light died away

 on the topmost points of the obelisks.